- Design Features

 Kel-Tec isn’t a brand known for high-end guns, and many of their guns use polymer composites for their grips and other components.

 Kel Tec blends metal and polymer to craft unique-looking pistols, rifles, and shotguns.
-The CP33 is no exception to their unique lineup.
+The CP33 is no exception to its unique lineup.

 KelTec CP33 Overview